jordcarltheo/toyota_list/README.md

 pnpm seed
 ```

-This creates 25 demo Toyota listings with sample data from across North America.
+This creates sample Toyota listings for testing purposes.

 ### 6. Run the Development Server